WTOK-FM: HOT 102

 On July 4, 2011, began a new programming under the name of "HOT 102", leaving behind the brand "Toca De To'".
 The new format of the station is an American CHR, featuring a heavily Rhythmic/Dance-leaning direction but includes Pop songs.
-They are the only Top 40 in Puerto Rico to have a format consisting of English-language hit music.
-In August 2011 and after 102.5 FM change its name to Hot 102, 107.3 FM adopted again the brand "Toca De To" but this time as a slogan.
+On August 20, 2011, and after 102.5 FM change its name to Hot 102, 107.3 FM adopted again the brand "Toca De To" but this time as a slogan.

 On September 21, 2012, Jesus Soto acquired WTOK-FM from MSG Radio, through licensee WIAC-FM, Inc.

 On October 9, 2012, WTOK-FM acquired Mi Emisora brand and as off that very same day, the latter acts as a re-transmitter for the HOT brand.

 On September 20, 2017, following the passage of Hurricane Maria across the island.
 WTOK-FM was forced to go off the air, but returned afterwards once power was restored to the island.